 Another reliable site in Dubai during winter is Mushrif National Park.
 Watch for raptors at the large car-park located at 25.214628N , 55.450181E; it is best to visit mid-morning.

-This species has also proven to be semi-regular at Hamraniyah Fields in the far north and in the greater Dubai area, in Al Ain it seems Ain al-Fayda has a few wintering birds; it also winters in some years in the plantations at Sila'a in the far west.
+This species has also proven to be semi-regular at Hamraniyah Fields in the far north and in the greater Dubai area, in Al Ain it seems Ain al-Fayda has a few wintering birds; it also winters in some years in the plantations on Sila'a Peninsula in the far west.